|►||Choosing A Career|

 |#||Test / Interview / Portfolio / Audition|

 The first year of this course focuses on the core areas of design principles, visual research and exploration, professional practice, and visual culture and contextual studies.
 The theme of year two is developmental design, which engages closely with content and the interdependencies of form and content.
 The visual word module sees a design focus centred on typography and the integration of typography and image.
 Professional practice in corporate identity further examines these formal relationships and structures in corporate visual communications through case studies and project work.
+Note: This is not a restricted entry course for CAO, but there is a portfolio requirement.

 You will study topics such as graphic form, typography, media drawing, drawing, printmaking, photography, and image manipulation software.